arfc/moltres/problems/MoltresNotes.md

 fission are being generated over the course of hundredths of a second.
 So yea we're going to have to go to some wall like condition at the interface...e.g. we cannot have Tmod = Tfuel at the interface.

+Coefficient of thermal expansion, graphite: 2-6e-6 m/(m*K)

+Doubling fluid flow velocity (see leastSquared directory), had absolutely no impact on the maximum temperature in the reactor which seems a little bit odd to me.

+Putting those dumb boundary conditions in place for the temperature in the moderator produces a hideous spectrum.
+I think how Cammi got around these things is because he never used local temperatures to determine his properties.
+He used block averaged values.
+So he could integrate over half the moderator domain to determine the average temperature and then use that for the neutron group constants in the other half.